salemalhaddad/f1tenth-autonomous-racing/README.md

-# F1Tenth Autonomous Racing – Team [Your Team Name]
+# F1Tenth Autonomous Racing – Team Yas

 Developing and optimizing autonomous driving algorithms for the F1Tenth platform, aiming to maximize speed and efficiency for the final challenge race.